Maryland Eastern Shore Hawks baseball: Stadium Challenges and the 2023 Season

 The Hawks initially played their home games at Hawk Stadium on campus.
 However, due to its deteriorating condition and failure to meet Division I baseball standards, the team was forced to relocate.
 From 2018 to 2022, they played at Arthur W. Perdue Stadium, home of the Delmarva Shorebirds.

 In 2023, the Hawks moved again, this time to the Henry S. Parker Athletic Complex, a county-owned facility in Salisbury, Maryland.
 The complex features eight baseball and softball fields used by various amateur, high school, and youth teams.
 The Hawks specifically play on Field Six within the complex.

 Under head coach Brian Hollamon, the Hawks finished eighth out of 13 teams in the Northeast Conference, posting a 14-16 conference record and an 18-37 overall record in the 2023 season.
+Despite the team's relative success during his final two seasons, the decision was made to move on from Hollamon, and he was replaced with Danny Acosta for the 2024 season.

 Despite previous statements from UMES Director of Athletics Tara Owens indicating that a new stadium would be ready for the 2024 season, the team remained at the Henry S. Parker Athletic Complex for both the 2024 and 2025 seasons.
+In 2026, the Hawks were finally able to return to Princess Anne for their home games as renovations to their stadium were completed.

 The Danny Acosta Era

 Following the 2023 season, Maryland Eastern Shore hired Danny Acosta as head coach.
 In his first season in 2024, the Hawks struggled, finishing with a 0–30 record in conference play and 0–48 overall.
 They finally won a game on February 22, 2025.

+After posting a 16-128 record across three seasons, Acosta was fired by the Hawks.